-Ana Luisa Araujo Oliveira won the Best Abstract in Patient Centred Research for her abstract: Rapid access rehabilitation after exacerbations of COPD.
+Dr Ana Luisa Araujo Oliveira won the ERS/ELF grant for the best abstract in patient centred research for her abstract: Rapid access rehabilitation after exacerbations of COPD.

 The ultimate goal of our project at the West Park Healthcare Centre (Toronto, Canada) is to develop an innovative rehabilitation service for people after hospitalization for a flare-up of their COPD.
 We have known for years that beginning rehabilitation after an exacerbation of COPD is key to reducing further hospitalizations and improving a patient’s exercise tolerance and quality of life.
 We know that many patients do not stick to this treatment for several reasons.
 One of them is that they feel too unwell to take part in rehabilitation.
 This is a great example of how having an effective intervention is pointless if patients are not able to continue with the program.

 For us, it was crucial to have patients’ opinions on how they think a rehabilitation program could be adjusted to their needs and preferences after an exacerbation, as well as from healthcare professionals and policymakers to make sure these adaptations would still result in an effective and feasible intervention.